 Dr Gwyneth Hinds (Vice Chair of Council 2024)

 Gwyneth worked as an Associate Specialist in the Breast Unit at Belfast City Hospital until her early retirement in September 2017.
 She has a special interest in hereditary breast cancer and in the support of women who carry BRCA mutations.
 Gwyneth is particularly passionate in promoting lifestyle change as a means of reducing the risk of cancer and is currently developing a number of initiatives and activities in support of this.

 Valerie is the daughter of Sadie Strain, the Moneyreagh Group’s longest serving founding member.
 Valerie worked in the family business, “Strains of Comber”, for most of her life and is married to Dee Heron, a sheep farmer from Raffery who is also a member of the Moneyreagh Group.
 Both share a passion for local football.
-Valerie is treasurer for Killyleagh and a member of the IFA committee who organised the 2017 UEFA Women’s U19 Championship Finals.
+Valerie is treasurer for Killyleagh Football Club and Chairperson of Northern Ireland Womens Football Association.

 Ms Amy Weir

 Amy is one of our youngest Group Members and yet she has been actively involved in our Moneyreagh Action Cancer Group for the past 10 years.
-Granddaughter of Lily and Sammy Weir, Lily is one of the founding members of our Moneyreagh Group.
-Amy has held a number of positions including Chair and also taken on responsibility for running the Groups Social Media and the planning and running of several fundraising events!
+Granddaughter of Lily and Sammy Weir, Lilly is one of the founding members of our Moneyreagh Group.
+Amy has held a number of positions within the Group in addition to having responsibility for running their Social Media and the planning and running of several fundraising events.
 Employed by Energia, Amy is also an officer in her local GB Company and a member of the Young Farmers.